aghdom/aghdom.github.io/garden/embrace-the-mess/readme.md

 >
 > EMBRACE THE MESS!

-Whenever working on things, especially personal projects of any kind, learn to embrace the "good enough" state, the first draft that doesn't get refined, but serves the purpose.
+When working on things, learn to embrace the "good enough" state.
+The first draft that doesn't get refined, but serves the purpose.
+This is especially true for personal projects.

 ## Personal context